o3de/o3de-multiplayersample-assets/Guides/ContentGuide.md

 ###### ENVARS

 You can use the `Env_Dev.bat` to override other aspects of the environment as well.
-One example, would be mapping the O3DE binaries folder where executables live.
-You might ask, "why would I need to do that?" and it comes down to how you are working and your configuration patterns, with an installer build, or as a engine developer.
+One example would be mapping the O3DE binaries folder where executables live.
+It comes down to how you are working and your configuration patterns, with an installer build, or as a engine developer.
 The BIN folder has not only `*.exe`, but `*.dll` files, and compiled python `*.pyd` files that potentially some python script or tool might utilize.
 If you are [building from source](https://github.com/o3de/o3de.org/blob/main/content/docs/user-guide/build/configure-and-build.md), you specify the build folder and thus may want or need to map that with the DCCsi envars, something like:

 ```batch
 set "PATH_O3DE_BIN=%O3DE_DEV%\build\bin\profile"